 Height of Canopy

-The height of the canopy from finished paved area to the underside should be 3.5 metres (3.2 metres to the underside of any beam).
+The minimum height of the canopy from finished paved area to the underside should be 3.8 metres.

 These dimensions are required to accommodate roof mounted radio aerials.